Sunday, March 3, 2013

 Activities:

-*Ice Hunt and Investigation ~ take a walk around to hunt for icicles (obviously a winter activity).
+*Ice Hunt and Investigation (or Insects depending on season) ~ Take a walk around to hunt for icicles (obviously a winter activity).
 We put all of the icicles we could find in pail and brought them back to the house for an investigation.
 The boys used a magnify glass to check them out up close, added water and snow to them and created ice sculptures!

 Letter Formation: